-Please note, Harford County does not anticipate any qualifying projects under this REOI, thus there are no sites listed for the jurisdiction, for Contractor consideration, in the following table.
+Please note, Harford County does not anticipate any qualifying projects under this REOI for landfill gas, thus there are no sites listed for the jurisdiction for landfill gas, for Contractor consideration, in the following table.
 More specifically, there are three landfills with flares 1) the Harford Waste Disposal Center (active landfill), 2) Tollgate Landfill, and 3) Bush Valley Landfill.
 Tollgate Landfill and Bush Valley Landfill are both capped.
 While they all require a flare, flow rates are pretty low (Harford Waste Disposal Center has ~100 SCFM, Tollgate Landfill has ~75 SCFM, and Bush Valley Landfill has ~50 SCFM).
 Spencer's Rubble Landfill was a rubble landfill and does not have enough gas to warrant a flare.
 The County is only putting 8,000-9,000 tons of waste in the Harford Waste Disposal Center each year and it includes a lot of bulky items (furniture, etc.), and construction and demolition waste for the most part, and the County is only landfilling on weekends.
 The County hauls homeowner bins to an out of County landfill during the week.
 The Perryman Landfill (5 acres), Abingdon Landfill (17 acres), and Mullins Landfill (~30 acres) have been closed for 50 years and the Madonna Landfill (10 acres) has been closed for almost 40 years.
+However, Harford County may have some qualifying sites for solar projects, so those potential sites are listed in Section C below.